Italian Tomato Soup (Pappa al Pomodoro)

 Serving Suggestions

-Serve your homemade al pomodoro soup all on its own, or with some crusty bread!
-For a heartier meal, try pairing it with some of my favorites:
+Serve your homemade Italian tomato soup all on its own, or with some crusty bread!
+For a heartier meal, try pairing it with a Homemade Grilled Cheese Sandwich, a rich Green Risotto or with a salad.
+Either my Caprese Panzanella Salad or Antipasto Spinach Salad works great!

 Frequently Asked Questions